-St. Louis Park is a medium-sized city located in the state of Minnesota.
-With a population of 48,171 people and 15 constituent neighborhoods, St. Louis Park is the 20th largest community in Minnesota.
+St. Louis Park is a larger medium-sized city located in the state of Minnesota.
+With a population of 48,827 people and 15 constituent neighborhoods, St. Louis Park is the 20th largest community in Minnesota.

 St. Louis Park real estate is some of the most expensive in Minnesota, although St. Louis Park house values don't compare to the most expensive real estate in the U.S.